Mrcuve0/LightHouse-Theme-Switcher/README.md

 Introduction
 ===

-## 1.1. **What *Lighthouse* can do?**
+## 1.1. **What *LightHouse* can do?**

-**Lighthouse Theme Switcher** is a simple "all-in-one" `python3` script able to change the overall theme in a KDE Plasma environment: you invoke it and everything is switched in a matter of seconds.
+**LightHouse Theme Switcher** is a simple "all-in-one" `python3` script able to change the overall theme in a KDE Plasma environment: you invoke it and everything is switched in a matter of seconds.

 As for now, it can handle the following components: